duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 - Dispose of the battery pack immediately if it has been subject to moisture and/or the case is eminently damaged.
 - In case of fire use a CO2 extinguisher.
-- Store preferably in cool, dry and ventilated area subject to moderate temperature change.
+- Store preferably in a cool, dry, and ventilated area subject to moderate temperature change.
 - Storage at high temperatures (>50 C) should be avoided.

 ```